set variable=value echo %variable%

 READNEXT in a program after SELECT/GET-LIST.

-With jBASE 5.x all programs execute in the same process unless explicitly executed via the CHAR(255):'k' construct.
+All jBASE programs execute in the same process unless explicitly executed via the @IM:"k" construct.

 INITIAL ENVIRONMENT VARIABLES

 |HOME||pathname of user home directory.
 Many defaults rely on this environment variable|